Irrational Random Utility Models

+To capture this intuition, we introduce novel bounds on preference heterogeneity that we call \emph{correlation bounds}.
+The use of the term "correlation" comprises both their general role in governing the relationship between individual and aggregate choices (joint and marginal distributions), and the specific application in our paper as upper bounds on the correlation between the preferences of the rational decision-makers.\footnote{Our correlation bounds are a strengthening of the lower Fr\'echet inequalities, which are bounds on the conjunction of events; in our case, individual choices from different menus of alternatives.} In a nutshell, a population of rational decision-makers is, in aggregate, observationally equivalent to a population of irrational ones if, and only if, their preferences are sufficiently uncorrelated.

+The paper begins with the characterization of irrational representations, which, in seemingly sharp contrast to RUMs, we call \textit{random non-utility models} (RNUMs).
+This result is interesting per s\'e as it opens the door to irrational representation theorems in which aggregate choices can be rationalized by some well-known class of (behavioral) choice functions.
+Then, in our main theorem, we overlap rational (RUM) and irrational (RNUM) representations to characterize the set of I-RUMs using the correlation bounds.
+We illustrate the intuition behind our main result in one simple example.

-\begin{innercustomthm}[Irrational RUMs] An analyst observes the aggregate choice probabilities in all non-empty menus of a set of three alternatives - "chicken" ($c$), "steak" ($s$), and "frogs' legs" ($f$) - from a population where 1/2 of the decision-makers have preference $c P_1 s P_1 f$ and 1/2 have preference $s P_2 c P_2 f$.
+\begin{innercustomthm} An analyst observes the aggregate choice probabilities in all non-empty menus of a set of three alternatives - "chicken" ($c$), "steak" ($s$), and "frogs' legs" ($f$) - from a population where 1/2 of the decision-makers have preference $c P_1 s P_1 f$ and 1/2 have preference $s P_2 c P_2 f$.